 Many couples also choose to combine the Mehndi and Haldi ceremonies for their massive photo-op and fun potential.

-Haldi Ceremony Ideas - Painting the Town Yellow
+Haldi Ceremony Ideas To Paint the Town Yellow

-Here are a few ways in which you can make your Haldi ceremony one of the most vibrant experiences in your wedding journey:
+Here are a few ways in which you can make your Haldi ceremony one of the most vibrant experiences in your wedding journey.
+Keep these pointers in mind as you prepare for your big day.
+This will not only help you in having a fun and hasslefree experience but also ensure some great pictures in the process.
+You gotta #DoItForTheGram!

 The Haldi is an intimate ritual, where your family and loved ones really pull out the stops in order to ensure that the apple of their eye (the Laadli/Laadla) is covered for their wedding day and their married life ahead.
 So, keep it so.
 Here are some things you (or your wedding planner) should keep in mind: